 Wrongful Death Attorney in Minneapolis

-Put Our Years of Experience in Your Corner
+Put Our Years of Personal Injury Law Experience in Your Corner

 Losing a loved one unexpectedly is one of the most devastating experiences imaginable—especially when the death was caused by someone else’s negligence or misconduct.
-At Butwinick Injury Law, our experienced Minneapolis wrongful death attorneys are dedicated to helping grieving families find justice, closure, and financial stability after tragedy.
+At Butwinick Injury Law, our experienced Minneapolis wrongful death attorney is dedicated to helping grieving families find justice, closure, and financial stability after tragedy.

 We understand that no amount of compensation can truly make up for your loss.
 However, holding the responsible party accountable can ease the financial burden left behind and provide a sense of justice for your loved one.